l741589/spine-runtimes/README.md

 ## Versioning

 The code provided here is continuously under development.
 Generally the latest Git `master` source works with the data exported from the latest version of Spine.
 The Spine version can be [frozen](http://esotericsoftware.com/spine-settings#Version) at a specific Spine version that matches the Spine Runtimes source being used.
-Occaisionally the Spine Runtimes are [tagged](https://github.com/EsotericSoftware/spine-runtimes/releases) to work with a specific Spine version.
+Occaisionally the Spine Runtimes are [tagged](https://github.com/EsotericSoftware/spine-runtimes/releases) to work with a specific Spine version..